Cookies

 Why is this necessary?

-• plan and track the company’s financial flows, controlling both income and expenses;
+• Plan and monitor the company's financial flows, controlling both revenues and expenses.

-• carry out effective distribution and use of various resources, including financial, material and labor;
+• Effectively allocate and use various resources, including financial and labour resources.

-• tracking the implementation of set goals by comparing the enterprise's activity plans with actual results, analyzing the causes of deviations.
+• Monitor the fulfilment of set objectives by comparing the company's business plans with actual results.

-From the very beginning of its activities, the company is faced with the need to control income, expenses and cash flows.
-In the absence of a large business, the company can do without a strictly defined budget; the manager can simply remember or write down the expected profit from each transaction, monitor the schedule for receipt of payments and payment of bills.
+From the very beginning of its activities, the company faces the need to control income, expenses.
+In the absence of a large business, the company can do without a strictly defined budget; it is enough for the manager to keep track of the payment schedule.

-However, as the company grows - the number of transactions, business partners, and range of goods and services increases - it is necessary to structure all this information.
-For the successful development of a company, it is necessary to plan cash flows, predict operating results and set long-term goals.
-Budgeting helps with this, which allows you to solve all these problems systematically and effectively.
+However, as the company grows - the number of business partners, the range of goods and services increases - there is a need to structure all this information.
+For the development of the company it is necessary to set goals.
+Budgeting helps in this, which makes it possible to solve all these tasks in a systematic and efficient manner.

 What should you take into account when creating a budget?